Authorization

 For GraphQL APIs, use the gateway to define GraphQL schemas to limit which properties are queryable, then optionally use field-based permissions to also specify access rights to those properties.

-Function Level Authorisation
+Function Level Authorization

 Assign Least Privileges

 Design security policies that contain the least privileges necessary for users to achieve the workflows supported by the API.
-By favouring specific, granular access over broad access, this enables user groups and use cases to be addressed directly, as opposed to broad policies that cover multiple use cases and expose functionality unnecessarily.
+By favoring specific, granular access over broad access, this enables user groups and use cases to be addressed directly, as opposed to broad policies that cover multiple use cases and expose functionality unnecessarily.

 Deny by Default

-Favour use of allow lists to explicitly allow endpoints access, rather than block lists to explicitly deny.
+Favor use of allow lists to explicitly allow endpoints access, rather than block lists to explicitly deny.
 This approach prevents new API endpoints from being accessible by default, as the presence of other, allowed endpoints means that access to them is implicitly denied.

 Validate and Control All User Input